-In December 2011, the City of Des Moines received a Traffic Safety Fund grant from the Iowa Department of Transportation (IDOT) to restripe Hubbell Avenue from East 18th Street to East 33rd Street, which is currently a four-lane cross section with no turn lanes to three-lanes (one lane in each direction with a center two-way left turn lane).
+In December 2011, the City of Des Moines received a Traffic Safety Fund grant from IDOT to restripe Hubbell Avenue from East 18th Street to East 33rd Street, which is currently a four-lane cross section with no turn lanes to three-lanes (one lane in each direction with a center two-way left turn lane).
 This restriping would have allowed for bike lanes to be added to Hubbell Avenue.